Human hair color: Aging or achromotrichia

 Children born with some hair colors may find it gradually darkens as they grow.
 Many blond, light brown, or red haired infants experience this.
 This is caused by genes being turned on and off during early childhood and puberty.

 Changes in hair color typically occur naturally as people age, eventually turning the hair gray and then white.
 This is called achromotrichia.
 Achromotrichia normally begins in the early to mid-twenties in men and late twenties in women.
 More than 60 percent of Americans have some gray hair by age 40.
 The age at which graying begins seems almost entirely due to genetics.
 Sometimes people are born with gray hair because they inherit the trait.

 The order in which graying happens is usually: nose hair, hair on the head, beard, body hair, eyebrows.

-In non-balding individuals, hair may grow faster once it turns gray.
-Unlike in the skin where pigment production is continuous, melanogenesis in the hair is closely associated with stages of the hair cycle.
-Hair is actively pigmented in the anagen phase and is "turned off" during the catagen phase, and absent during telogen.
-Thus, a single hair cannot be white on the root side, and colored on the terminal side.

-Several genes appear to be responsible for the process of graying.
-Bcl2 and Bcl-w were the first two discovered, then in 2016, the IRF4 (interferon regulatory factor 4) gene was announced after a study of 6,000 people living in five Latin American countries.
-However, it found that environmental factors controlled about 70% of cases of hair graying.